Children & Youth Services

 Read to a Dog

 This program is loosely based on the R.E.A.D. program (Reading Education Assistance Dogs), which uses therapy dogs to provide new readers with a fun, positive, confidence-boosting experience.
 Kids are given ten minutes to read to Tanzy, who happens to be a great listener and never judges.
 (This program is brought to you by the Superior Public Library & Therapy Dogs International.)
 We currently do not have any dates set for Read to a Dog, but hope to have more sessions in the future.

 School Visits and Tours

 We currently offer tours of the library, as well as tours of Carl Gawboy’s murals.
 School groups and daycares (minimum 8-10 people) are encouraged to set up a tour in advance by calling children’s librarian Nora Fie at 715-394-8867.

 Storytimes are created to capture the interest levels of children ages 0-6, but all are welcome to attend.

-Fall Storytime takes place Tuesdays at 10:30 a.m. from September 17 through November 12.
+Storytime takes place Tuesdays at 10:30 a.m. from January 21 through April 8.
 Each storytime includes songs, stories, and a craft and no registration is necessary.